soupless/dictionary/readme.rst

 As of now, it is useful only if it was used through an interactive shell.
 To use the dictionary, import ``Dictionary`` from ``dictionary.main``.

 Note that deleting a key and its value through the ``pop`` method or using the ``del`` keyword won't work to avoid data deletion.
 If one needs to delete the key, use the ``remove`` method.
-However, it is possible to delete the keys of a key of the dictionary, like ``del Dictionary(path)['keyword']['references']`` as the type of the value of the dictionary keys is ``dict`` and the deletion methods are not overridden.
+However, it is possible to delete the keys of a key of the dictionary, like ``del Dictionary(path)[keyword]['references']`` as the type of the value of the dictionary keys is ``dict`` and the deletion methods are not overridden.
 Please keep this in mind.

 Methods
 -------